-Reforming the Election Process
+Reforming the Redistricting Process

-In the 113th Congress, I introduced as my first authored bill in Congress H.R.2978, the Let the People Draw the Lines Act, which would end gerrymandering of Congressional districts and give citizens more direct control of the redistricting process.
+The first bill I authored in Congress, H.R.2978, the “Let the People Draw the Lines Act,” would end gerrymandering of Congressional districts and give citizens more direct control of the redistricting process.

 This bill provides clear and uniform redistricting criteria that give all communities around the country a fair and equal voice in the political process.
 The entire process will be transparent and open to the public – the way it should be.
 My bill gives citizens in every state the same ability Californians now have to choose their congressional district boundaries without the pure political considerations that still dominate in most states.
 Voters should choose their elected officials, rather than self-interested politicians choosing the constituents that they think will ensure their re-election.